Print These Charts and Keep Them Handy!

 But, what is a fat quarter, exactly?
 Wasn’t Quilt In A Day lays it out nicely:

 So, what exactly are these magical gems?
 They are quarter yards of fabric.
 So, are you just asking for a quarter yard cut at the store?
-Oh, no. The cut is different … Here’s an image to help you out from :
+Oh, no. The cut is different … Here’s an image to help you out from about.com:

 One yard of fabric is 36″x44″.
 So, a regular quarter yard is 9″ x 44″.
 Which is great if you need long strips, binding, sashing, or a few pieces.
 However, a quarter yard is cut from a half yard of fabric so that yes, it’s shorter, but it’s wider – 18″.
 This gives you more choices for various larger cuts.